bkuhn/talks/Samba-XP-2012/compliance.markdown

 + Sure, this is possible in theory &hellip;

-+ &hellip; but who doing enforce is asking for this in practice?
++ &hellip; but who doing enforce asks for this in practice?

-+ I've accepted *disgusting* settlement terms sometimes just to avoid disrupting a violator's business.
++ I've accepted *disgusting* settlement terms just to avoid disrupting a violator's business.

 # FUD Overheard on LWN